cgsdesign/table-top-resource/README.md

 # About The Project

-* AS a DM it would be convienient to have a single app to do everything needed to conduct/run a new campaign.
+* AS a DM it would be convenient to have a single app to do everything needed to conduct/run a new campaign.
-* GIVEN you are using this resource to build and run your DnD adventure.
+* GIVEN you are using this resource to build and run your D&D adventure.
-* WHEN you load the page.
+* WHEN you load the page,
-* THEN you are presented with a header with multiple seciton titles.
+* THEN you are presented with links to multiple resources.
-* WHEN you click one of the section titles.
+* WHEN you and your players click one of the resources,
-* THEN you will be taken to that seciton on the page.
+* THEN you will be taken to that section of the page.
-* WHEN you scroll down
+* WHEN you and your players arrive at the Dungeons and Dragons 5th Edition rules and references section,
-* THEN you will be presented first with the 5th edition rules and references.
+* THEN you will find drop down menus with all of the information contained within the Player's Handbook of 5th Edition D&D.
-* WHEN you hover over one of the options.
+* WHEN you arrive at the character/world images and videos,
-* THEN there will be a drop down of more information for you to refrence during your campaign creation.
+* THEN you will be able to type and search for images and videos.
-* WHEN on the 'Find Character and World Images' section.
+* WHEN you and your players arrive at the maps section,
-* THEN you will be able to type and search for images.
+* THEN you will be able to download pre-built maps or click to create your own.
-* WHEN you click the build your own map section.
+* WHEN you arrive on the map building tool,
-* THEN you will be able to build and save your own custom map.
+* THEN you and your players will be presented with monsters, character tokens, and terrain to create, play on, and save your own custom maps.
-* WHEN presented with the dice.
+* WHEN you and your players arrive at the dice roller,
-* THEN you will be able to add, subtract and roll any amount of dice chosen up to d100.
+* THEN you will be able to select your desired die value and roll as many dice as you need.
-* WHEN presented with the schedule section.
+* WHEN you and your players arrive at the schedule section,
-* THEN you will be able to schedule your time that you and your friends could meet to run the campaign.
+* THEN you will be able to schedule, delete, or change you and your players available times and dates to run the campaign.

 </br>
 </br>